SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-connect-your-services-together.md

 ---
 title: "Connect your services together"
-excerpt: "Azure lets you create applications composed of various components: web site front-ends, back-end services, and triggered functions that perform compute-on-demand services.
-Azure also includes various communication strategies to let these various components pass data to each other.
-Learn how to leverage these communication services to create scalable, efficient solutions out of testable components."
+excerpt: "Use Azure to create website front-ends, back-end services, and triggered functions that compute-on-demand and can also communicate with each other."
 type: collection
 price: Free
 length: PT3H31M